Subcommittee on Stewardship and Systems-Based Hematology

 Patrick C. Irelan, MPhil, MPM, MA

 Systems-based hematology is a topic that has relevance across ASH.
-The Subcommittee on Stewardship and Systems-Based Hematology interfaces with the Committees on Communications, Educational Affairs, Practice, and Training to ensure that cross-committee activities are managed effectively.
+The Subcommittee on Stewardship and Systems-Based Hematology interfaces with the Committee on Communications, Committee on Educational Affairs, Committee on Practice, and Committee on Training to ensure that cross-committee activities are managed effectively.
 Subcommittee workgroups may solicit the advice and/or participation of non-subcommittee members as deemed necessary to ensure appropriate expertise is secured for specific projects.
-In addition to reporting to the Committee on Quality, the Subcommittee regularly reports to and solicits input from the Committee on Practice.
+In addition to reporting to the Committee on Quality, the subcommittee regularly reports to and solicits input from the Committee on Practice.

 The Subcommittee on Stewardship and Systems-Based Hematology conducts the following activities: